bhavneetsingh58/bhavneetsingh58/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently improving my knowledge on Data Structures & Algorithms.
-- 📱 I recently Wrote Automation Scripts using Pandas and Selenium .
+- 📱 I Write Data Analysis and Automation Scripts using SQL,Hive,Python - Pandas,Numpy,win32com,openpyxll,selenium,etc.
 - 💻  Java & Python are my go to tools.